 VISION AND MISSION

 EAN was conceived as an “umbrella organization”, providing members with a platform and framework to join forces, exchange good practices and materials, and thus develop common actions to motivate all parties involved in the bullying phenomenon: not only children who suffered from bullying, but also teachers and educators, parents and children who exercise bullying, who are in fact often not really aware of the serious consequences of their behaviour and acts of bullying.
-EAN was formally established and registered as an international umbrella organization in international non-profit associations in 2015, under Belgian law.
+EAN was formally established and registered as an international umbrella organization, specifically an iinternational non-profit association (AISBL) in 2015, under Belgian law.

 OBJECTIVES AND ACTIVITIES

-The main objectives of the European Antibullying Network (EAN) is:
+The main objectives of the European Antibullying Network (EAN) are:

 To coordinate anti-bullying actions and initiatives at the European level and develop partnerships across Europe

 To campaign and advocate for a common European strategy against bullying in Europe and monitor and influence policies at national and European levels

 To produce and promote the exchange of good practices, enforce capacity building and provide tools and trainings to professionals working in the field